marcodamico03/Marco_D-Amico_Project/README.md

-# ML Stock Selection Project
+# Machine Learning–Based Stock Selection and Trading Strategy
 Marco D’Amico — Datascience And Advanced Programming

 This project builds a simple Machine Learning pipeline that tries to predict